 - the risk of political destabilization of nation-states.

 Failure to address macro-critical devaluation risk will reduce the productive capacity of any given dollar of investment, reducing overall fiscal health and resilience.
-This dialogue aims to identify concrete actions that will add measurable resilience to public sector budgets and to the overall landscape of investment, so that every dollar invested holds more stable value and can achieve more good for more people.
-[Event page]
+This dialogue identified five actionable priorities for finance ministers, to allow them to integrate climate-smart priorities into their day-to-day responsibilities.

 Accelerating NDC Action